Two minute Disney Plus review

 The most interesting bit, obviously, is the original content as that's part of Disney's strategy to eventually overtake Netflix.

 At launch, there wasn't too much of the way of original content with the real standout title being The Mandalorian that's directed from former Marvel pioneer in director Jon Favreau.
-Other originals include the live action Lady and the Tramp re-make, High School Musical: The Musical: The Series, Encore, The World According to Jeff Goldblum, Noelle and a bunch of documentaries.
+Other originals included the live action Lady and the Tramp re-make, High School Musical: The Musical: The Series, Encore, The World According to Jeff Goldblum, Noelle and a bunch of documentaries.
 There's the Pixar Spark Shorts, basically a collection of mini movies that typically air before the latest Pixar film, but only four of which weren't available elsewhere.

 For most folks, Disney Plus will stream in HD/SDR that looks great on both big-screen TVs and smartphones alike.
 While that's par for the course for other streaming services, it's actually rather impressive that Disney Plus was able to pull it off considering how old some of these films and shows are, and proves that Disney has given a lot of thought to the overall picture quality of the content.